ufxela/240lx-stepper/README.md

 ![microstepping](images/a4988_microstepping.png)

 ### Extension: Acceleration
 Implement accelerations (with interrupts if you're up to a challenge: I recommend using either option 1 or option 3 of the additional options sections of the interrupt part of this lab).
 How fast can you get your stepper to run?
+Recommendations for highest speed: use your smallest microstepping option, use delay_ncycles for finer granularity.
+Also, be careful because the time which you delay between steps isn't exactly equal to the psychical time between steps, since our step function takes time.
+My fastest speed (on a nema 17 motor--haven't tested with the nema 23) was 8 usec (physical time, not delay time) per 16th step, or 2343 rpm.
+As a comparison, with neither accelerations nor microstepping, my best rpm on that same motor was 336 rpm.
+For the nema 23: rpm 457 vs 10 rpm, not as drastic of a difference, so maybe you can do better!
 (Note: another cool thing about steppers, *I think*, is that regardless of how fast they're spinning, they consume the same amount of power.
 It's very likely that I'm wrong, but based on steppers work, that's my impression).

 ### Extension: Do something cool
 Ideas: